 Immediate treatment becomes essential.
 Severe cases require urgent intervention to prevent life-threatening complications.

 Witnessed breathing interruptions during sleep require immediate evaluation.
-Observed apneas indicate significant sleep-disordered breathing that needs professional assessment.
+Observed apneas indicate significant sleep-disordered breathing that needs professional assessment through a sleep study.

 Excessive daytime sleepiness affecting daily activities warrants evaluation.
 Falling asleep during conversations or activities indicates severe sleep fragmentation.